 The module aims to offer students a wide and comprehensive understanding of how visitor attraction management is concerned with minimizing the pressure and negative impact of visitor concentration within a destination attraction and/or event.
 The emphasis will be on the main techniques of how visitor management ensures that the sheer number of visitors does not detract from the general enjoyment of the attraction and/or event, prevent a proper appreciation of it or cause physical harm to historic resources.

-This module examines and evaluates debates concerning the development and conservation claims for eco tourism and the development of large resorts.
-Concepts explored typically include carrying capacity, community participation and the multiplier process.
+This module examines and evaluates debates concerning the development and conservation claims made for ecotourism, and the development of large resorts.
+Concepts explored typically include community participation and the multiplier process.

 Business Professional Ethics and Law for Tourism, Events, Sport and Hospitality